Memorial Telephone Systems (VoIP) FAQ

 No. The voice data and network data are on two separate virtual local area networks.
 However, your PC network cable can now be plugged into your phone.

-C&C is committed to maintaining voice services in all circumstances.
+ITS is committed to maintaining voice services in all circumstances.
 All of the VoIP phones will be backed by UPS battery which will provide power after a blackout.
 We are in discussions with Facilities Management to provide generator power for unlimited periods.
-In the meantime, C&C will maintain extended services from general offices and will provide several hours of uptime following a power outage.
+In the meantime, ITS will maintain extended services from general offices and will provide several hours of uptime following a power outage.
 However, the exact uptime will vary, depending on your location and power consumption of pc's and phones in your area.
-C&C is committed to providing a minimum of 15 minute uptime following a power outage under worst case circumstances.
+ITS is committed to providing a minimum of 15 minute uptime following a power outage under worst case circumstances.

 Please click here for information regarding toll free calling between the St. John's and Grenfell campuses.worst case circumstances.